Tired of Topic Models? Clusters of Pretrained Word Embeddings Make for Fast and Good Topics too!: Results and Discussion

-\paragraph{Analysis of Algorithms - Reranking} For KM$^+$ and SK$^+$, extracting the top topic words (\autoref{sec:get_top_k}) before reranking results in reasonable looking themes, but scores poorly on NPMI.
-Reranking top topic words with a window size of 100 results in a large improvement for KM$^+$ ($p<0.02$) and SK$^+ (p<0.01)$.
-Examples before and after reranking are provided in \autoref{tab:words}.
-This indicates that cluster centers are surrounded by low frequency types, even if the clusters are centered around valid themes.
+For KM, extracted topics before reranking results in reasonable looking themes, but scores poorly on NPMI.
+Reranking strongly improves KM on average ($p<0.02$) for both Reuters and 20NG.
+Examples before and after reranking are provided in \cref{tab:words}.
+This indicates that while cluster centers are centered around valid themes, they are surrounded by low frequency word types.

-Reranking GMM$^+$ gains are much less pronounced.
-We found that the top topic words before and after reranking for BERT-GMM$^+$ have an average Jaccard similarity score of 0.910, indicating that the Gaussians are already centered at word types of high frequency in the training corpus, and fundamentally have different cluster centers from those learned by KM.
+We observe that when applying reranking to GMM$^w$ the gains are much less pronounced than KM$^w$.
+The top topic words before and after reranking for BERT-GMM$^w$ have an average Jaccard similarity score of 0.910, indicating that the cluster centers learned by weighted GMMs are already centered at word types of high frequency in the training corpus.

-\paragraph{Analysis of Embedding Method} The best performer are Spherical embeddings \citep{meng2019spherical} which achieve the top 2 NPMI scores in the table with KM$^+_r$ and SK$^+_r$.
-ELMo performs poorly compared to the other embeddings, this could be due to the layer wise combination of ELMo Embeddings which have been tuned for other tasks.
-FastText and Glove's performance is reliant on weighted clustering and reranking, and can even achieve similar performance to BERT.
-This has important implications for practical applications when GPU resources are not always available to efficiently extract BERT embeddings from pre-trained models.

-BERT embeddings perform consistently well across the clustering algorithm variants with weighted and reranking.
-Interestingly, the exclusion of words that are tokenized into subwords (BERT (ns)) does not negatively impact topic coherence ($p\geq0.05$).
-This suggests that compound words that can be tokenized into subwords are not critical to finding coherent topics.